Welcome to the official Competitive Robotics Orgsync page!

 Our bot projects are primarily centered on the “Ant-Weight” [1lb - 2lb] fighting robots.
 Special projects are also undertaken when the interest and opportunity arise.

 So what are you waiting for?
 Come drop in, and have some fun where technology and crafting collide!

 This statement will be used to describe what the organization is about to those looking for or at student organizations to join or work with.

 Competitive Robotics exists to foster hands on experience in engineering, encourage high school and junior high students to take an interest in science and engineering, and to provide an opportunity for good natured competition between Sac State students of all studies.

 Our annual "Robot Rumble" tournament provides the centerpiece for the annual Engineering Expo.

-If an academic club select the college your group is affiliated with.
+If your club is an academic/ academic based University sponsored club, please select the college your group is affiliated with.
 All other clubs select none.